 Qiskit Finance depends on the main Qiskit package which has its own Qiskit Getting Started detailing the installation options for Qiskit and its supported environments/platforms.
 You should refer to that first.
 Then the information here can be followed which focuses on the additional installation specific to Qiskit Finance.

-The simplest way to get started is to follow the getting started ‘Start locally’ for Qiskit here Qiskit Getting Started
+The simplest way to get started is to follow the getting started ‘Start locally’ guide for Qiskit

 In your virtual environment where you installed Qiskit simply add